LiteStage: Latency-aware Layer Skipping for Multi-stage Reasoning: Experimental Results

 \subsection{Benefits of Non-uniform Layer Budget}

-To evaluate the effectiveness of our non-uniform layer skipping compared to uniform baselines, Table \ref{table:main} reports the accuracy-speedup trade-offs under the same number of skipped layers.
-The accuracy gap between LiteStage and the baselines becomes increasingly pronounced as more layers are skipped.
-This is primarily because Stage 3 is substantially more sensitive to layer skipping than other stages, thus upper-bounding the overall accuracy, as shown in Figure \ref{figure:observation} (Motivation).
-By assigning fewer skipped layers to such sensitive stages, our method maintains accuracy even when baselines collapse after more than one stage fails, highlighting the effectiveness of our non-uniform layer skipping.
+\paragraph{Protection from Accuracy Collapse.} Table~\ref{table:layer_budget} presents the number of layers allocated to each stage by LiteStage.
+Notably, LiteStage consistently avoids skipping more than five (TinyLlama) and three (Qwen) layers in Stage 3, highlighting its ability to adaptively constrain aggressive compression in sensitive stages while intensively accelerating more robust ones.
+This is because Stage~3 is substantially more sensitive to layer skipping than other stages, thus upper-bounding the overall accuracy (see Figure~\ref{figure:supp_ablation_tinyllama_obqa}-\ref{figure:supp_ablation_qwen_strategyqa} (Appendix)).
+By assigning fewer skipped layers to such sensitive stages, our method maintains accuracy, highlighting the effectiveness of our non-uniform layer skipping.

-Beyond merely protecting sensitive stages, our approach adapts the layer budget distribution across datasets.
-Table \ref{table:layer_budget} presents the number of layers allocated to each stage by LiteStage.
-In the OBQA dataset, skipping layers in Stage 1 is less influential in final accuracy, whereas in StrategyQA, LiteStage allocates a larger skip budget to Stage 2.
-Meanwhile, in the CSQA dataset, the layer distribution is relatively uniform across stages.
-We observe that skipping more than four layers in CSQA causes either a substantial increase in generation length or noticeable accuracy degradation in both Stages 1 and 2.
-This indicates that CSQA exhibits uniform sensitivity to layer skipping, resulting in a reduced performance gain from LiteStage.
+\paragraph{Layer Budget Distribution.} Beyond simply protecting accuracy-sensitive stages, our approach adapts the layer budget distribution across datasets.
+As shown in Figures~\ref{figure:intro}(b)-(c), Stage~1 is robust to accuracy degradation, whereas Stage~2 dominates the overall latency.
+Accordingly, when accuracy needs to be maintained, LiteStage applies more aggressive layer skipping to Stage~1.
+For example, on OBQA (see Table~\ref{table:layer_budget}), most variations occur in the Stage~1 budget, increasing from $5{\rightarrow}21$ (TinyLlama) and from $6{\rightarrow}15$ (Qwen).

-Notably, LiteStage consistently avoids skipping more than five layers in Stage 3, highlighting its ability to adaptively constrain aggressive compression in sensitive stages while intensively accelerating more robust ones.
-In summary, LiteStage not only protects vulnerable reasoning stages but also strategically maximizes efficiency where performance degradation is minimal.
+As stronger speedup is desired, LiteStage increase the layer budget of Stage~2 while reducing that of Stage~1.
+For instance, in the most aggressive configuration on OBQA (row 3 in Table~\ref{table:layer_budget}), the budgets change from $21,4 {\rightarrow} 19,6$ (TinyLlama) and from $15,1 {\rightarrow} 11,2$ (Qwen) for Stages~1 and~2, respectively.
+As a result, LiteStage first minimizes the latency of Stage~1 and subsequently optimizes that of Stage~2 as larger latency reductions are required (see Figure~\ref{figure:stage_latency}).
+A similar trend is observed on the StrategyQA dataset as well.
+For CSQA, Stage~2 is even more sensitive to layer skipping, hence larger speedup is achieved by further accelerating Stage~1.